PrimLabs/Bucket/README.md

   ```

 - **build_http** : Pass in the function that parses the key in the url,the key is used to get the value
+- ATTENTION : YOU MUST SET YOUR DECODE FUNCITON OR REWRITE IT AND CALL THE BUILD FUNCTION TO ENABLE IT WHEN YOU NEED TO USE THE HTTP INTERFACE.

   ```motoko
   public func build_http(fn_: DecodeUrl): ()